 Abstract:

-Carbon Capture Utilisation and Storage (CCUS) involves capturing CO2 emissions and securely storing them in geological formations.
-CCUS is gaining significance in global efforts to meet ambitious climate goals.
-The storage of CO2 typically occurs through injection into saline aquifers, depleted oil and gas fields, or for Enhanced Oil Recovery (EOR).
-However, all methods require a deep understanding of subsurface geology and the ability to monitor CO2 behaviour during injection and storage.

 Pilot projects like the Illinois Basin - Decatur Project demonstrated the practical feasibility of storing CO2 underground.
 The injection spanned three years, during which nearly 999,215 tonnes of CO2 was stored.
 Monitoring was carried out through a pair of wells equipped with sensors to track pressure and temperature at various depths.

-This paper focuses on using time series injection data and monitoring information to predict changes in injection rates for the carbon capture well.
+This paper focuses on using time series injection data and monitoring information to predict changes in injection rates for the carbon sequestration well.
 We perform the prediction using Long Short-Term Memory (LSTM) neural networks (NN).
 These changes, represented as deltas (Δ) in injection rates between time t and time (t-1), are crucial indicators of carbon containment and migration within the well.
-By correlating these rate changes with other well parameters, this approach serves as a checkpoint against unwanted carbon migration or losses during the injection process.
+By correlating these rate changes with other well parameters, this approach serves as a checkpoint against unwanted and unexpected carbon migration or downhole losses during the injection process.
 Machine learning methods are applied to forecast these injection rate deltas based on monitoring data, thereby validating the effectiveness of carbon containment during injection.

-One-Sentence Summary: Applying machine learning and predictive analytics via time series injection information and monitoring data on a carbon capture well to predict well injection rate deltas.
+One-Sentence Summary: Applying machine learning and predictive analytics via time series injection information and monitoring data on a carbon sequestration well to predict well injection rate deltas.

-Keywords (minimum 6): low-carbon, time-series, neural network, LSTM, carbon capture, injection pressure, monitoring, plume migration
+Keywords (minimum 6): low-carbon, time-series, neural network, LSTM, carbon capture, injection pressure, monitoring, migration

 Introduction

-Undoubtedly, human activities stand as a prominent cause behind the surge in greenhouse gas (GHG) emissions and the subsequent global warming.
-The escalation of carbon dioxide (CO2) levels can primarily be attributed to swift industrialization and population expansion, which have only accelerated since the 1960s

-The burning of fossil fuels (coal, oil, and natural gas) has resulted in carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) generation [1].
-A report generated by the United States Environmental Protection Agency (EPA) evaluated the amount of CO2 generated in 2020 to be ~3.11 million metric tons[2].
+The burning of fossil fuels (such as coal, oil, and natural gas) has resulted in the generation of various greenhouse gases such as carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) generation [1].
+A report generated Liu et al revealed that global CO2 emissions for 2022 reached 36.1 GtCO2 [2].
 Failure to effectively manage such substantial quantities will result in irreversible environmental consequences.

 Carbon Capture Utilisation and Storage (CCUS) is one promising method to deal with the produced CO2 from anthropogenic sources.
 The idea is to capture CO2 from an emission point source and subsequent sequester it via injection into a suitable geological formation, with the explicit aim to store the CO2 safely, in a state of permanence.
 CCUS is now being viewed as a key technology that will assist us in reaching increasingly ambitious global anthropogenic climate change goals.
-Typically, CO2 storage is carried out in one of three ways - via injection into virgin saline aquifers; into depleted oil and gas fields; or if used for Enhanced Oil Recovery (EOR) processes.
+Typically, CO2 geologic storage can be carried out in a number of different ways, including injection into virgin saline aquifers; into depleted oil and gas fields; or if used for Enhanced Oil Recovery (EOR) processes.
 These methods all have different project drivers, risks, and commercial implications.
-However, what these 3 methods have in common is the requirement that (a) there be a good understanding of the subsurface geological properties and (b) there be some ability to monitor and even predict CO2 behaviour at the well scale, be it during the injection phase or during the shut-in phase.
+However, what these three methods have in common is the requirement that (a) there be a good understanding of the subsurface geological properties and (b) there be some ability to monitor and even predict CO2 migration behaviour at the well scale, be it during the injection phase or during the shut-in phase.